Resume Tips

 1. Start with a Clear and Objective Statement

-Begin your resume with an objective and concise statement that focuses on the specific job or industry you’re targeting.
-The statement should outline your goals for the future and show how hiring you will benefit the employer.
+Your resume should begin with an objective, concise and clear statement that emphasizes the specific position or industry that you are targeting.
+The statement should outline your career goals and indicate how hiring you would benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Make your resume unique for each post you’re applying for, highlighting your relevant skills and experiences that match the requirements stated in the job description.
-This will ensure that your resume stands out among numerous others.
+Create a customized resume for each post you’re applying for, highlighting your relevant skills and work experience that are in line with the requirements stated on the official job description.
+This ensures that your application is unique among the many others.

 3. Use Bullet Points to Highlight Achievements